holandes22/rafee/DESIGN.md

 Repository Model:

 - url: URL from where to clone the repo (local path is not supported).
-Unique.
-- polling_interval: A background celery task will poll the repo for changes at this interval.
-Minimum is 30 seconds.

 The repository will be cloned to a pre-defined reserved folder for rafee with write permissions to it.
-If the filepath already exists, adding the repo will faile
+If the filepath already exists, adding the repo will fail.
+The repo will then be polled periodically and bring changes if necessary

 Slideshow